AMERICA FIRST

 Empowering American Citizen Workers for a Stronger Future

 The "U.S. Foreign Labor Levy" is a bold plan to restore what’s been lost.
 It’s not just about economics—it’s about bringing back the heart of America: strong communities, fair workplaces, and a shared sense of identity.
-Let’s explore what’s at stake, what we’ve lost, and how we can rebuild together.
+Transparency for this initiative will be supported by the proposed NAICS 561399 classification, ensuring accurate tracking of foreign labor’s impact.

 What’s been lost?
 The tight-knit communities of the past, where neighbors knew each other and invested in their hometowns.
 The workplace fairness that gave every American a shot at success.
 The belief that hard work could lift anyone up.
 And, perhaps most critically, the trust that our nation prioritizes its own citizens.